etiennelndr/autowalk/README.md

 # Walker

-A bot capable of autonomous movement in random environments.
+An autonomous agent in unfamiliar environments.